 Great question!
 The answer?
 Neither.

 Here’s the thing.
 As opposed to comparing the two and looking at it as front squats vs back squats (which is understandable!), look at them as two separate movements.
-While there is some overlap, each squat offers unique benefits.
+While there is some overlap — especially when it comes to the front squat vs back squat ratio — each squat offers unique benefits.
 So, which one should you be doing?
 Both!
 Consider alternating between them throughout the week.

 Keep in mind that because of the positioning, you’re likely going to be able to back squat more than you front squat.
 This does not mean that back squats are more beneficial!
 In a nutshell, it’s because we can support more weight on our back than we can on our shoulders.